-Birthday: January 9, 1922
+Birthday: January 9, 1922 (Capricorn)

-Born in: Punjab, India
+Born In: Punjab, India

 The man who formed a part of the team which successfully deciphered the genetic code—the mother of all codes—Har Gobind Khorana was an American biochemist of Indian origins.
 From the boy who started his primary education studying from a village teacher under a tree to a world renowned biochemist, his life was one long eventful journey.
 Even though born to poor parents, his family was very keen that their boy gets a good education.
 He was always a good student and it was no surprise when he won a scholarship to study chemistry at the Punjab University.
 He shone brilliantly in his studies and was soon off to the University of Liverpool to pursue higher education, again on a scholarship from the Government of India.
 His interest lay in human genetics and he began experimenting on nucleic acids found in RNA.
 For his discoveries in the field of DNA which carry the genetic code of all living beings, he jointly won the Nobel Prize for Medicine with Marshall W. Nirenberg and Robert W. Holley in 1968.
 By now he had become a citizen of the US and was continually uncovering newer information about human genetics.